MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 When & why to use Declarative copilots:

 - Scenario that requires ​focus or specialization
-- Layer on top of the full capability ​of Copilot for Microsoft 365 ​
+- Layer on top of the full capability ​of Microsoft 365 Copilot​
 - Target specific roles or areas ​in organization, such as HR, Sales, and Finance
 - Scope to specific data sources including domain knowledge​
 - Custom instructions to enable nuanced interpretation of data received from sources like plugins​